 Course details

-A three-day fast track into painting from the heart, this course follows Jackson Pollock’s declaration that “painting is self-discovery.”
-Learn to guide your own way through colour, composition and critique to paint with confidence.
+A fast track into painting with acrylics.
+Learn to guide your own way through colour, composition and critique to paint from the heart with confidence.

 Experiment with acrylic paint using a variety of tools and expressive approaches, complete a series of compositions, becoming more playful and abstract as you go to draw out your unique take on a subject.